grzegorz-swiderski/ToDoList-App/README.md

 ### For Front and using application

-Open terminal in folder: ToDoList, and then install this locally using npm:
+Open terminal in folder: ToDoList, and then install it locally using npm:

 ```
 $ npm install